László Nagy (poet): Life

 His first poems were influenced by his experiences as a peasant child: village life, proximity to nature, Catholicism, folklore, Hungarian peasant culture with its roots in the pre-Christian era of the nation.
-Later he started translating poems from various languages, this influenced him too.
+Later he started translating poems from various languages, this also influenced his own work.
 In 1952 his political views changed and this caused a change in his poetry, his poems after that time were full of motifs of dark and cold, he felt that important values were endangered.
-The suppression of the revolution in 1956 shocked him, after that he did not publish poems until 1965.
+The suppression of the revolution in 1956 shocked him, and after that he did not publish poems again until 1965.

 In the 1960s his poems were characterized by dramatic oppositions and mythical motifs.
 Several of his poems (including The Wedding, which he regarded as one of his most important works) are about the loss of traditional values in the modern world.
 Another main topic during these years were poetic portraits of people like poet Attila József, composer Béla Bartók and painter Tivadar Csontváry Kosztka.
 Though the majority of his poems use tragical and majestic elements, he also uses irony, grotesque motifs and playfulness.

-The main topic and importance of his poetry could be summarized by his 1957 poem Ki viszi át a szerelmet ("Who Will Save Love"), which became well known already in the 1960s and is his best known poem today.
-The poem is his artistic creed, it asks who would save the important and beautiful things in life even during times of crisis, if poets couldn't?
+The main topic and importance of his poetry could be summarized by his 1957 poem Ki viszi át a szerelmet ("Who Will Save Love"), which was already well known in the 1960s and is his best known poem today.
+The poem is his artistic creed, it asks who would save the important and beautiful things in life even during times of crisis, if poets could not.